Operation Brightside

 Moments later, PCs Ellis and Neil were delighted to be pulled out of the estate to investigate a suspicious death in a middle class neighbourhood.

-North of Belfast, Nathan Braniff’s PC Tommy Foster was back on the Glenshane Pass, wooing Dearbhaile McKinney’s Stroke City PC Aisling on the bus/diner we had seen them eating the week before.
+North of Belfast, Nathan Braniff’s PC Tommy Foster was back on the Glenshane Pass, wooing Dearbhaile McKinney’s Stroke City PC Aisling on the bus/diner where we had seen them eating the week before.

-The waitress was delighted when Tommy opted for a fry and when the food arrived, he jabbered excitedly about being given a glimpse of Murray Canning’s world of keeping the paramilitaries in check.
+She was delighted when Tommy opted for a fry and when the food arrived, he jabbered excitedly about being given a glimpse into Murray Canning’s shady world of keeping paramilitaries in check.

-Aisling was unimpressed.
+However Aisling was unimpressed.

-After Tommy was summoned to “Gotham City” by Andi Osho’s Sergeant Sandra Cliff to join his colleagues in Mount Eden on Operation Brightside, Aisling revealed she was coming too because officers from other districts were being drafted in.
+After Tommy was summoned back to “Gotham City” by Andi Osho’s Sergeant Sandra Cliff to join his colleagues on Operation Brightside, Aisling revealed she was heading there too because officers from other districts were being drafted in.

 Meanwhile former soldier, taxi firm owner and wannabe crime boss, Seamus O’Hara’s Lee Thompson was in Belfast city centre for a rendezvous with Abigail McGibbon’s Tina McIntyre and Charlie Maher’s mouthy Dublin criminal Fogerty to float a business proposition.